-Describe the metric used to determine representativeness (e.g., +/-3% discrepancy, age of the infant or toddler, and geographic location in the proportion of responders compared to target group).
+Describe the metric used to determine representativeness (e.g., +/- 3% discrepancy, age of the infant or toddler, and geographic location in the proportion of responders compared to target group).

-DODD examined the response rate by race/ethnicity categories, child age ranges, and gender.
+DODD examined the response rate by race/ethnicity categories, county classification, child age ranges, and gender.
 Categories where the response rate deviated 3% or less from the overall response rate were considered to be representative.
-Those that deviated more than 3% included American Indian or Alaska Native, Asian, and Black or African American respondents.
-It should be noted, though, that the total number of American Indian or Alaska Native families is too small to draw meaningful conclusions about the percentage of respondents.
+Those that deviated more than 3% included all race/ethnicity categories except for White respondents.
+It should be noted, though, that the total number of American Indian or Alaska Native and Native Hawaiian or Other Pacific Islander families is too small to draw meaningful conclusions about the percentage of respondents.
+The response rate for Large Fringe Metro counties was also more than 3% lower than the total.